liwugang/android_properties/README.md

 # android_properties
 ## summary
 This tool is get/set system properties.Support all android versions in theory.
-But I just tested on android M and N.
+I just tested on android M, N and O.

 Set operation need root first, and can set all the properties(include prefixed with 'ro').
 ## usage